World-of-Arcanus/Arcanus-Game/README.md

 - ASP.NET Core Runtime

-- Linux x64

-Please see the **Build Instructions** for what packages to install.
+Please see the **Build Instructions** for what packages to install for Linux x64.

 The recommended hardware is 4GB memory and 2 CPUs, but you should be able to run the server on lower specs.